Q1tBV/q1tsim/README.md

     let nr_runs = 8192;

     // Create a quantum circuit with 3 quantum bits and 3 classical (measurement)
-    // bits, that is evaluated `nr_runs` times.
-The circuit starts by default
+    // bits.
+The circuit starts by default with all quantum bits in the |0⟩ state,
-    // with all quantum bits in the |0〉state, so in this case |000〉. let mut circuit = circuit::Circuit::new(3, 3, nr_runs);
+    // so in this case |000⟩.
+    let mut circuit = circuit::Circuit::new(3, 3);

     // Set up a 3-qubit quantum Fourier transform
     // There is no predefined method on Circuit that implements a controlled